6 Types of Personnel Records You Should Keep in 2023

-Personnel records, or personnel files, are records pertaining to the employees at an organization, and consist of comprehensive, accumulated information.
-Personnel records are typically maintained by an agency’s HR department and include relevant insights regarding an employee’s application, job description, salary data, and more.
+Personnel records are records pertaining to the employees at an organization, and consist of comprehensive, accumulated information.
+Personnel records, or personnel files, are typically maintained by an agency’s HR department and include relevant insights regarding an employee’s application, job description, salary data, and more.

 6 common types of personnel records that should be maintained